 "Condescending; you are a fool, Opylius.
 This deal is fair and equitable; don't get greedy."

 "This one is not asking for more than its fair share!
 Darsan is taking advantage of being the only base-"

 "Impatient; the only base not monitored by the Citadel Fleet or patrolled by pirates or slavers.
 Sarcastic; if my station isn't good enough for you, feel free to take your business back to Omega."

 The door to Darsan's cabin slid open.
 The hanar floated quickly from the door, its long tendrils recoiling from touching the floor.
 Finn still had a hard time not comparing the sapient beings to jellyfish.

 Darsan followed the hanar out of the room that served Darsan as both office and bedroom.
 In many respects, he was a typical elcor; large frame, massive forearms, and the strange expressionless face marked only with a few vertical slits where most species had a mouth.

 That, however, was where Darsan's similarities with his people ended.
-Where most elcor made do with the traditional garments (typically, pants, arm-warmers, and the elcor equivalent of a shirt (essentially just a square of cloth worn over their back), Darsan wore a pair of khaki slacks cut to fit his frame with black leather jacket (again, cut to fit his large frame) with the phrase, "J-27 or Bust" sewn on the back.
+Where most elcor made do with the traditional garments (typically, pants, arm-warmers, and the elcor equivalent of a shirt (essentially just a square of cloth worn over their back), Darsan wore a pair of khaki slacks cut to fit his frame with black leather jacket, the back of which was embroidered with the phrase, 'J-27 or Bust'.

 Still, that wasn't too unusual.
 The thing that never ceased to bring a smirk to Finn's face was the large wide-brim purple hat with a zebra-pattern stripe around the base.
 No one knew where Darsan got it; he simply left his cabin one day wearing it with the elcor equivalent of a grin.